So you’re in charge of the big turkey meal this year. Lucky you!

 Except…. not.
 There are so many moving parts to Thanksgiving, how can you keep track of them all- especially if you’re cooking your first Thanksgiving dinner!?

 Maybe you’re freaking out about cooking your first Thanksgiving because you’ve never cooked for these many people before?

 Or, last year you cooked and it was a disaster.
-Cold turkey, chewy mashed potatoes (how!?), and a dinner that finally got on the table 3 hours after you meant it to.
+Cold turkey, chewy mashed potatoes (how!?), and a dinner that finally got on the table 3 hours after you started.

 Or, your mom/grandma/aunt/uncle has always cooked an AWESOME dinner but they’re not able to this year, and the pressure is on!

 Or, your kitchen is teeny tiny and you have zero space for a normal week’s groceries and gadgets, let alone the amount you’ll need for MORE.

 Fear not, my busy friend.
 I’ve been there, I’ve burned the mashed potatoes, and I lived to tell the tale.

 But before that, here are 6 steps I learned from the ground up that can help you survive cooking your first Thanksgiving.